deacona/the-ball-is-round/notebooks/output/boro_01_current_market_value.md

 ![png](boro_01_current_market_value_files/boro_01_current_market_value_81_0.png)

 **ANALYSIS:** As we saw during data preparation there's no clear correlations with continuous features at work.
 Further our predictions don't even particularly correlate with the actual values.
+We're also seeing some particular poor (negative) estimates for some young players.

     Summary of unseen records in dataset (no labels)...